 Click on this video to get an idea of the treat you’re in for.

-Established as a park in 1984, the encompasses almost a 1,000 islands and islets scattered off the coast of eastern Quebec.
+Established as a park in 1984, Mingan Archipelago National Park encompasses almost 1,000 islands and islets scattered off the coast of eastern Quebec.

 It’s a unique destination with its abundance of large limestone monoliths that date back some 450 million years.
 Carved by nature, these fantastically shaped rocks are one of the big reasons to visit the park.
 Nowhere else in Canada will you see such an abundance of these rocky sentinels.